Sledmine/lua-ini/README.md

 # lua-ini
-A lightweight INI library for Lua
+A lightweight lua module to handle ini files

 # Usage
-The **lua.ini** file should be dropped into your project and required by it using:
+The **lua.ini** file should be dropped into your project and required using:

 ```lua
 local ini = require "lua-ini"